LambdaSchool/Android_Performance_CustomView/README.md

 After Improvements:
 22 seconds

-Will note, it seems the vm has a pretty hard time doing this specific task, for comparison my note 9 finished it in 2.35 seconds.
+Will note, it seems the vm has a pretty hard time doing this specific task, for comparison my note 9 finished it in 2.35 seconds after the improvements.
 Of course not all devices are gonna be a note 9 but its interesting seeing how slow the vms are.